-East Kootenay News Online Weekly (e-KNOW) is a free daily newspaper from the East Kootenay’s only locally-owned regional community news provider.
-We serve the communities of Cranbrook, Kimberley, Elk Valley (Fernie, Sparwood & Elkford), Columbia Valley (Fairmont, Windermere, Invermere & Radium) and all the communities in-between.
+East Kootenay News Online Weekly (e-KNOW) is a free daily newspaper from the East Kootenays only locally-owned regional community news provider.
+We serve the communities of Cranbrook, Kimberley, Elk Valley (Fernie, Sparwood & Elkford), Columbia Valley (Canal Flats, Fairmont Hot Springs, Windermere, Invermere & Radium Hot Springs) and all the communities in-between.

-E-KNOW is an organic entity, providing daily news about regional politics, news, community, sports, arts and entertainment, travel and tourism features, community events, free classifieds, announcements (births, obituaries, birthdays, anniversary’s) and our newest section Kootenay Life featuring health & wellness, local people, lifestyle and events.
+E-KNOW is an organic entity, providing daily news about regional politics, news, community, sports, arts and entertainment, travel and tourism, Kootenay Life, Flyers/Services, Events, Obituaries, Contests and our newest section Public Hearings.

-e-KNOW is owned and operated by professional journalist Ian Cobb who has been working in the East Kootenay since 1991.
-Ian has 22 years of experience working as the editor of the Valley Echo in Invermere, on the Sunshine Coast and advised for SAIT Journalist degree.
-Ian is one of the most peer honoured community journalists in Canada in that time with over 40 awards for journalism, photojournalism and newspaper general excellence.
+e-KNOW is owned and operated by professional journalist Ian Cobb & Carrie Schafer.
+Ian has been working in the East Kootenay since 1991.
+Ian has nearly 30 years experience working in community newspapers in the East Kootenay and Sunshine Coast as a reporter/photographer and editor.
+He also served as a SAIT Journalism program advisor.
+Ian is one of the most peer honoured community journalists in Canada in that time with over 40 awards for journalism, photojournalism and newspaper/magazine general excellence.

 Bob Ede, Columbia Valley – Bob Ede was born and raised in the Columbia Valley.
 Bob mows lawns as a profession and spends as much time cruising the backroads as possible.
 He takes his role as pack leader to two dachshunds very seriously.
 He is an avid photographer, fisherman, writer, historian and a full time crank.